Introvert and Extrovert Meaning: Understanding the Spectrum of Personality Types

 Introvert Meaning

 The term introvert was first coined by Carl Jung, a Swiss psychiatrist, in the early 20th century.
 According to Jung, introverts derive energy from their inner world of thoughts and emotions rather than from external stimulation.
-Introverts tend to be more reserved and thoughtful in social situations, preferring deeper conversations with close friends rather than engaging in small talk with new people.
-They may feel overwhelmed in large social gatherings and need time alone to recharge their batteries after being in a social setting for too long.
+Introverts tend to be more reserved and thoughtful in social situations, preferring to engage in a deeper conversation with a small group of close friends rather than engaging in small talk with new people.
+They may feel overwhelmed in large social gatherings (instead of emotional arousal) and need time alone to recharge their batteries after being in a social setting for too long.

 Susan Cain, author of “Quiet: The Power of Introverts in a World That Can’t Stop Talking,” popularized the term introvert in modern culture.
 She argues that introverts have unique strengths often overlooked in a society that values extroverted behaviour.
 For example, introverts are often excellent listeners and critical thinkers who may deeply appreciate solitude and reflection.